User-generated content strategies: why customers are your best marketers

 LinkedIn for B2B

-TikTok for younger target groups
+TikTok for younger audiences

 Facebook for broad demographics

-Step 3: Campaign setup
+Step 3: Campaign Setup

 Create a unique hashtag

-Establish participation conditions
+Establish participation terms

 Determine reward or incentive

-Arrange legal aspects
+Handle legal aspects

-Step 4: Promotion and launch
+Step 4: Promotion and Launch

 Inform existing customers